Lillie Langtry: Thoroughbred racing

 When Baird died, Langtry purchased two of his horses, Lady Rosebery and Studley Royal, at the estate dispersal sale.
 She moved her training to Sam Pickering's stables at Kentford House and took Regal Lodge as a residence in the village of Kentford, near Newmarket, Suffolk.
-The building is a short distance from Baird's original race horse breeding establishment, which has since been renamed Meddler Stud.
+The building is a short distance from Baird's original racehorse breeding establishment, which has since been renamed Meddler Stud.

 Langtry found mentors in Captain James Octavius Machell and Joe Thompson, who provided guidance on all matters related to the turf.
 When her trainer Pickering failed to deliver results, she moved her expanded string of 20 horses to Fred Webb at Exning.
-In 1899 James Machell sold his Newmarket stables to Colonel Harry Leslie Blundell McCalmont, a wealthy racehorse owner, who was Langtry's brother-in-law, having married Hugo de Bathe's sister Winifred in 1897.
-He was also related to Langtry's first husband, Edward, whose ship-owning grandfather, George, had married into the County Antrim Callwell family, being related in marriage to the McCalmonts.
+In 1899, James Machell sold his Newmarket stables to Colonel Harry Leslie Blundell McCalmont, a wealthy racehorse owner, who was Langtry's brother-in-law, having married Hugo de Bathe's sister Winifred in 1897.
+He was also related to Langtry's first husband, Edward, whose ship-owning grandfather George had married into the County Antrim Callwell family, being related in marriage to the McCalmonts.

 Told of a good horse for sale in Australia called Merman, she purchased it and had it shipped to England; such shipments were risky and she had a previous bad experience with a horse arriving injured (Maluma).
 Merman was regarded as one of the best stayers; he eventually went on to win the Lewes Handicap, the Cesarewitch, Jockey Club Cup, Goodwood Stakes, Goodwood Cup, and Ascot Gold Cup (with Tod Sloan up).
 Langtry later had a second Cesarewitch winner with Yentoi, and a third place with Raytoi.
-An imported horse from New Zealand called Uniform, won the Lewes Handicap for her.
+An imported horse from New Zealand called Uniform won the Lewes Handicap for her.

-Other trainers used by Langtry were Jack Robinson, who trained at Foxhill in Wiltshire, and a very young Fred Darling whose first big success was Yentoi's 1908 Cesarewitch.
+Other trainers used by Langtry were Jack Robinson, who trained at Foxhill in Wiltshire, and a very young Fred Darling, whose first big success was Yentoi's 1908 Cesarewitch.

 Langtry owned a stud at Gazely, Newmarket.
 This venture was not a success.
 After a few years, she gave up attempts to breed blood-stock.
 Langtry sold Regal Lodge and all her horse-racing interests in 1919 before she moved to Monaco.
-Regal Lodge had been her home for twenty-three years and received many celebrated guests, not least of whom was the Prince of Wales.
+Regal Lodge had been her home for twenty-three years and received many celebrated guests, notably the Prince of Wales.

+In honour of her contributions to thoroughbred racing, since 2014 the Glorious Goodwood meeting has held the Group 2 Lillie Langtry Stakes.